 Third, exercise.
 Vacations encourage not only exploring new places, but new activities.
 It’s a perfect time to break out of a rut and experiment with new exercises and outdoor sports.
 Staying active helps Kapha avoid gaining those “vacation pounds,” as well as maintaining balanced digestion and elimination on the road.

-- Protection Plus Sinuses.
-Tarpaka Kapha protects the delicate sinus tissue membrane.
+- Tarpaka Kapha protects the delicate sinus tissue membrane.
 The dry, cool environment of an airplane, or to a lesser degree the car, can upset Kapha in the sinuses.
 The nose and throat become dry, so Kapha dosha kicks in with a little extra fervor to protect from the airborne allergens which circulate in airplanes.
-This special herbal blend detoxes and nourishes the sinuses.
+Herbal blends like Protection Plus Sinuses gently detoxes and nourishes the sinuses.

 - While on vacation, there is a tendency to eat late-night dinners.
 Often these meals are heavy and rich, creating slow digestion.
-This blend of warming spices balances the effects of Kapha-aggravating foods.
+Organic Kapha Churna is a blend of warming spices that balances the effects of Kapha-aggravating foods.
 Add to food while cooking or sprinkle on a meal at the restaurant.

-- Stimulating Kapha Therapeutic Aroma.
-After a long day of travel or a late evening of food and festivities, one is apt to feel sluggish the next morning.
-To help awaken the body and mind, put 4-6 drops of the Stimulating Kapha Therapeutic Aroma oil into your bath.
+- After a long day of travel or a late evening of food and festivities, one is apt to feel sluggish the next morning.
+To help awaken the body and mind, put 4-6 drops of Stimulating Kapha Aroma Oil into your bath.
 You can also add the drops to a bottle of liquid soap or your shampoo.
 This energizing blend of oils will perk you up better than a cup of coffee!

-- Energizing snacks.
-Due to Kapha’s inherent nature of heavy, oily and dense, it can tolerate the crunchy, munchy snacks that typically aggravate Vata or Pitta types.
-Great snacks for a Kapha-predominant person are kale chips, raw veggies like cauliflower and broccoli, corn chips, and homemade popcorn.
-Make a spicy mung dhal bean dip for the veggies and corn chips.
-Use the Organic Kapha Churna in the bean dip and on the popcorn.
+- Due to Kapha’s inherent nature of being heavy, oily and dense, it can tolerate the crunchy, munchy snacks that typically aggravate Vata or Pitta types.
+Great snacks for a Kapha predominant person are kale chips, raw veggies like cauliflower and broccoli, corn chips, and homemade popcorn.
+Make a spicy mung dal bean dip for the veggies and corn chips.
+Use Organic Kapha Churna in the bean dip and on the popcorn.

-- Organic Kapha Tea.
-Great for soothing the stomach and sinuses after indulging in Kapha-rich treats and sweets, reach for Organic Kapha Tea.
+- When you want something soothing on the stomach and sinuses after indulging in Kapha-rich treats and sweets, reach for Organic Kapha Tea.